 Chaired by Isabelle Genest, Ph.D.

 Our dedicated and creative instructors and scholars share a commitment to excellence in teaching Spanish, French, Italian and American Sign Language.
 We prepare our students to participate in a global world by providing them with proficiency in these languages, as well as an in-depth study of literature, history, fine arts, social and business practices.
 Our graduates have careers in tourism, banking, marketing, teaching, translation, healthcare, law enforcement, social services and communications.
-Caldwell College students develop critical thinking skills needed to explore other cultures, historical periods and what makes them relevant today.
+Caldwell University students develop critical thinking skills needed to explore other cultures, historical periods and what makes them relevant today.

 The department offers a B.A. in Spanish as well as minors in French, Italian and Spanish.
 American Sign Language courses are also offered.